R-Ranito/OOP-Assignment/README.md

 to the player move through the border the if statement position.getx() < 0 the width of the window and the get from the window.
 The laser of the spaceship was created getting the position of the spaceship and add the heading *width/2
 For the meteors use the BufferedImage to load the images of the meteor.
-I decided to create 4 types of meteors with once one is destroyed a small part of it will appear.
+I decided to create 4 types of meteors with once one is destroyed a small part of it will appear it works with assets.
-For the enemy I decide to do the spaceship make a determined route and fire against the payer For the score I used the format Json to store the scores from each game and organize it in and descendent way.
+For the enemy I decide to do the spaceship make a determined route and fire against the player For the score I used the format Json to store the scores from each game and organize it in and descendent way.

 -------------------------------------------------------------------------